 The spatial resolution of the Daymet gridded dataset is 1 km.

 The Daymet dataset is stored as individual CF-Compliant netCDF file for each Daymet variable.
 On the server side, the Single Point Extraction Routine extracts from each of the CF-netCDF files and returns values for each variable for a single queried x, y projected value.
 The most current Daymet data is being delivered to the user in terms of both Daymet software and Daymet data versions.
 Version information is recorded in the header file of each of the CF-netCDF files within the Global Attribute fields Version_software and Version_data.
 All Daymet data is provisional and subject to revision.

-When using the Daymet data acquired from the ORNL DAAC web site, please use the citation information found on the Daymet Web Site.
+When using the Daymet data acquired from the Single Pixel Extraction Tool, please use the citation information found on the dataset landing page.